-The internal environment affects the approach to and success of business planning.
-The owner will generally have more control over the activities, functions and pressures that occur within a business.
-Students explore the factors within the internal environment and consider how planning decisions may have an effect on the ultimate success of a business.
+The internal environment affects the approach a business takes to planning and the extent to which planning is successful.
+A business owner will generally have more control over the activities, functions and pressures that occur within the business.
+These factors, such as business models, legal business structures and staffing, will also be influenced to some extent by the external environment.

-Area of study 3: External environment
+Area of study 3: External environment and planning

-The external environment consists of all elements outside a business that may act as pressures or forces on the operations of a business.
-Students consider factors from the external environment and the effects these may have on the decisions made when planning a business.
+The external environment consists of all elements outside a business that may act as pressures or forces on business operations.
+Students consider factors from the external environment such as legal, political, social, economic, technological, global and corporate social responsibility factors and the effects these may have on the decisions made when planning a business.